 - Create a welcoming atmosphere at the school with friendly and helpful staff members who greet parents.

 - Provide interpretation services for parent-teacher conferences, workshops, and meetings.

-- Support two-way communication between families and staff through the assistance of a parent liaison for school events, PTA meetings, parent conferences and other types of assistance.
+- Support two-way communication between families and staff through assistance of a parent liaison or translators for school events, PTA meetings, parent conferences and other types of assistance.